ALinuxPerson/dip/README.md

 1. Go to releases and download the package meant for your operating system.
     * There are two binaries packaged for each operating system, the host and remote.
 Here are explanations for what they mean:
-      - **Host**: This is meant to be run on the computer which isn't running Discord.
+      * **Host**: This is meant to be run on the computer which isn't running Discord.
 It will forward all requests to the remote, and all responses from the remote to the socket.
-      - **Remote**: This is meant to be run on the computer which is running Discord.
+      * **Remote**: This is meant to be run on the computer which is running Discord.
 It will forward all requests from the host to the Discord IPC, and all responses from Discord IPC to the host.
-2.
+2. Link up your host and remote.
+   * First, ensure that the two computers are on the same local area network.
+   * Then, launch `dip_remote` on your remote.
+It should tell you the remote address (both IPv4 and IPv6).
+Try the IPv4 address first, and if it doesn't work, use the IPv6 address.
+Make sure Discord is open!
+   * Launch `dip_host` on your host, then pass the remote address onto the host.
+There are two ways to do this:
+     * Pass it as an argument like so: `dip_host -r REMOTE_ADDRESS` or `dip_host --remote-address REMOTE_ADDRESS`.
+       Here's an example:
+       ```bash
+       $ dip_host -r 192.168.86.31 # if the remote address uses the default port 49131, it can be elided
+       $ dip_host --remote-address 192.168.86.31:20800
+       ```
+     * Through a configuration file.
+See the section below on how to configure the host and remote.